neondatabase/website/content/docs/guides/cloudflare-pages.md

 npx wrangler pages deploy dist --project-name <NAME_OF_YOUR_PROJECT>
 ```

-Now, visit the URL of your Cloudflare Pages application to interact with it.
-You should see the list of books fetched from the database and a form to add new books.
+Now, visit the URL of your `Cloudflare Pages` application to interact with it.
+You should see the list of books fetched from the Neon database and a form to add new books.

 ## Removing the example application and Neon project